 Partial Hospitalization Program

 The Immanuel Heritage Center's Partial Hospitalization Program meets the needs of individuals who progress to a less-intensive treatment setting following hospitalization, as well as those who need a more intensive level of care but not hospitalization.
 The program is for individuals experiencing psychiatric distress but not requiring 24-hour supervision.
 It allows individuals to receive intensive behavioral treatment in an outpatient setting while continuing to live in their own home or usual community setting.
-The Partial Hospitalization Program is offered daily, five days per week, Monday through Friday.
+The Partial Hospitalization Program is on the CHI Health Immanuel campus and offered daily, five days per week, Monday through Friday.

 The Partial Hospitalization Program helps patients deal with issues related to: